caffeinhack/picoctf2017-writeup/picoCTF-2017/LEVEL1/What-Is-Web.md

   So this time, check these files.

   ### 3. Check hacker.css
   Open `hacker.css` (and check source code).
   You may find the second part of the flag.

   ### 4. Check script.js
-  Check `script.js` (and check source code).
+  Open `script.js` (and check source code).
   You may find finally part of the flag.

   ### 5. Get The Flag !!
   Flag is